vegaprotocol/documentation/docs/concepts/trading-framework/market-lifecycle.md

 <!--![Life cycle flow diagram](./0043-market-lifecycle-flow-diagram.svg)-->

 ### Market status: Proposed
-All markets are first proposed permissionlessly via [governance](../vega-protocol.md).
+All markets must first be proposed by tokenholders by following the [governance process](../vega-protocol.md).
 Once a valid market proposal is accepted, the market can accept [liquidity commitments](/docs/testnet/concepts/liquidity#submit-liquidity-commitment).

 Voting begins and its state is `proposed`.
 Not every market that is proposed (and accepts liquidity) is guaranteed to exist, as it must get enough votes in favour from tokenholders.